Who We Are

 Gaining Ground envisions a future where everyone has equitable access to healthy, sustainably grown produce.
 Our mission is to provide free, sustainably grown, fresh, organic produce to people experiencing food insecurity.
 We do this with the helping hands of a diverse community of volunteers who work and learn with us on our farm.

-We have been growing food for hunger relief on Concord land for over 25 years.
-In total, we manage approximately 20 acres, with three and a half acres actively cultivated to grow over 50 organic vegetables and herbs in fields interspersed with perennial hedgerows.
-A responsible steward to the land, Gaining Ground uses regenerative no-till farming practices and annually documents its management and land improvements for the Natural Resources Commission.
+We have been growing produce exclusively for donation to those experiencing food insecurity on Concord land for over 30 years.
+In total, we cultivate about 6 acres, growing over 50 organic vegetables, fruit herbs and cut flowers in fields interspersed with perennial hedgerows.
+A responsible steward to the land, Gaining Ground uses regenerative no-till farming practices.

 We began operating in 1994 as a small garden on private land.
-From 1997 to 2019, we managed the reproduction kitchen garden at The Old Manse, a Trustees of Reservations property.
 In 1999, we established our main farm adjacent to the Thoreau birthplace house on Virginia Road.
-In 2009, we expanded operations to an adjacent field under license from Massport.
+In 2009, we expanded operations to an adjacent field under license from Massport, and in 2024 we expanded further, farming on licensed land in Minute Man National Historical Park.

 Over the years, Gaining Ground has made significant improvements to its farm operations.
 In 2005, we constructed a greenhouse.
 In 2009, we added a sugaring operation and erected a sugar shack for boiling maple syrup, all of which is donated to families in need.
 In 2012, we purchased a tractor for field preparation and added a hoop house shortly thereafter.
-As part our long-term strategy to increase the fertility and yield of the land, we added irrigation and deer fencing in 2014, a post and beam barn in 2015 and three additional hoop houses by 2019.
-Production has risen from 2,500 pounds at the start to 125,000 pounds in 2019, all of which is donated to over a dozen hunger relief organizations.
+As part of our long-term strategy to increase the fertility and yield of the land, we added irrigation and deer fencing in 2014, a post and beam barn in 2015 and three additional hoop houses by 2019.
+Production has risen from 2,500 pounds at the start to more than 120,000 pounds in a typical season today, all of which is donated to 17 hunger relief organizations.
 We farm using no-till, regenerative agricultural methods and are a premier site for no-till education within the local farming community.

 What We Do